- About BJSS

 But speed is at a premium and agility must now become a way of life for banks.
 There are, of course, cost benefits associated with implementing flatter structures with flexible networks of teams, but agile companies are three times faster at going from ideation to implementation and two times more likely to take bold risks to transform the customer experience.

-Ultimately, our view is that banks should develop solutions to enable quick change via adopting patterns to change part of the software incrementally to adapt for the current requirements.
+Ultimately, our view is that banks should develop solutions to enable quick change via adopting patterns to change part of the software incrementally to adapt to the current requirements.
 In essence, this is the strangler approach; you identify, tackle, replace and repeat.
 You won’t change the monolith, but you’ll adapt new capabilities which can be plugged in.

 To achieve this, we believe that banks should focus on reducing the impact of several challenges, these being: scale, functionality and integration.